Odaimoko/nise-embedding/README.md

 - [ ] without joint filtering: Task 3 performance of NMSed baseline (thres are 0.35_0.50 respectively)
 - [ ] with joint filtering:  T3 of the two mentioned above

 Those three to-checks are actually unnecessary.
 I have conducted experiments about box and joint thres during the process of assigning ID.
 Only boxes with scores over `box_thres` have ID, and only joint with scores over `joint_thres` are output.
 This experiment is just a verification of what Detect-and-Track has said, that there is a tradeoff between MOTA and mAP.
 Filtering boxes and joints results in lower mAP and higher MOTA.
 We have four associations, box/joint filtering with mAP and MOTA.
 But as can be seen, filtering boxes doesn't affect mAP too much.

-The order should be the effect of **<u>joint/MOTA(very big) > joint/mAP > box/MOTA > box/mAP(very small)</u>**.
+**CONCLUSION**: The order should be the effect of **<u>joint/MOTA(very big) > joint/mAP > box/MOTA > box/mAP(very small)</u>**.

 ### What is the problem